contactsom/SB023/README.md

 ---

 ## 📅 Note
-This repository contains materials, notes, and assignments for the **SB022 - Programming Essentials NOV 2025 batch 1** live weekend batch.
+This repository contains materials, notes, and assignments for the **SB023 - Programming Essentials DEC 2025 batch 1** live weekend batch.
 Please refer to the session recordings and shared notebooks for detailed explanations and exercises.